aptrn/COPC.net/README.md

 This is vibe-coded off the [C++ implementation](https://github.com/RockRobotic/copc-lib).

 ## To-Do
+  -
   -  [x] 1. octree traversal strategy
   -  [x] 2. smart "caching" system. only unpack what is not already unpacked, checking against a buffer with fixed maximum size.
   -  [ ] 3. double check extra dimension retrival. we should get scalar fields values for each point. also give a list of all available extra dimension when starting.
+  -  [ ] 4. buffer with depth per point

 ## What is COPC?